ntnu-ai-lab/ai4iot-calib-pipeline/README.md

 # Deployment instructions

-This repository documents two possible alternatives for the depolyment of this pipeline.
-First we describe how to do it locallly with docker and manual orchestration, with a script written just for this particular case.
+This repository documents three possible alternatives for the deployment of this pipeline.
+First we describe the procedure to deploy locally with docker and manual orchestration (i.e., a script written just for this particular case).
+Here there are two sub-alternatives, either to build the containers locally from the source code or pull from [Docker Hub](https://hub.docker.com), although the latter is recommended.
 Finally, the deployment process through the AI4EU Experiments platform (which is based on the Acumos platform) is documented.
-These are documented in separated files, follow the given links for each of them.
+The following links lead to documentation for each of the alternatives.

 ## Locally with docker